Bogdan Gusiev's blog

 Change the way of thinking about initialization

-Initialization code is a bridge where between actual JS class and DOM element.
-In 99% of cases it has one to one or one to many relation.
-Than, why do we always need that intermediate initialization code?
+Initialization code is a bridge between actual JS class and DOM element.
+In 99% of cases, it has one-to-one or one-to-many relation.
+Then why do we always need that intermediate initialization code?

 The DOM element could have the class itself: